stanford-cs248/draw-svg/README.md

 ### What You Need to Do

-The assignment is divided into five major tasks, which are described below in the order the course staff suggests you attempt them.
-You are of course allowed to do the assignment in any order you choose.
-Do not forget the writeup!
+The assignment is divided into seven basic tasks and six advanced tasks, which are described below in the order the course staff suggests you to attempt them.
+Note that only finishing the basic tasks will result in 92 pts in total which roughly correspond to A- for this class.
+You can earn extra credits by tackling the advanced tasks and the final grade for this assigment will be clamped at 100 pts.

 ### Grading